fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 TextureUrl1 ::= String
 ```

 URL of image with texture map.
-JPEG SHOULD be supported.
+JPEG images SHOULD be supported.

 ## Texture Stream